-- 2.44 The policy also sets out that all new housing should be built to Lifetime Homes standards and 10% is designed to be wheelchair accessible or easily adaptable for wheelchair users.
+- 2.48 The London Plan sets out in Policy 3.8 that new developments should offer a range of housing choices, in terms of the mix of housing sizes and types, taking account of the housing requirements of different groups and the changing roles of different sectors.
+It particularly promotes delivery of social/ affordable rented family housing, institutional investment in the Private Rented Sector (PRS) and enhanced provision of intermediate affordable housing.
+The SHMA is necessary to provide local evidence of need to support the implementation of this. - 2.49 The policy also sets out that all new housing should be built to Lifetime Homes standards and 10% is designed to be wheelchair accessible or easily adaptable for wheelchair users.
 This responds to expected growth in the older population; as well as a current unmet need for from 30,000 households for wheelchair accessible housing and more than 100,000 for redesigned bathing facilities.
 It also requires account to be taken of a growing older population, the needs of particular communities, and student housing needs; together with appropriate provision to be made for accommodation for service families and custom build having regard to local need.
 The SHMA will provide the needs evidence in this respect.
 Lifetime Homes standards have really been replaced by National Standards within Building Regulations and references in Policy 3.8 have been updated in the Minor Alterations to the London Plan (2016).
-Updates to Policy 3.5 also reflect the nationally described space standard. - 2.45 The Plan sets out that "the planning system must take a more positive approach in enabling [the private rented] sector to contribute to achievement of housing targets."
+Updates to Policy 3.5 also reflect the nationally described space standard. - 2.50 The Plan sets out that "the planning system must take a more positive approach in enabling [the private rented] sector to contribute to achievement of housing targets."
 Whilst outlining that the Mayor will continue to work to encourage institutional investment in the sector, it notes that viability tests for covenanted PRS should take account of the distinct economics of this form of development.
 This is an important sector for London and one which the SHMA will need to address.